make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   that are available.
-- Rather than writing a complete game, let's consider writing just a small demo or an individual feature within the game.
-- If we break the task down into smaller pieces like this, we can focus more on the interesting things that we might learn along the way.
+- Rather than writing a complete game, let's consider writing just a small demo or an individual feature within the game, and we will see some of the interesting things that we can learn along the way.

 # Game premise